blacksenator/carddav2fb/README.md

 * read from any local *.vcf files (optional)
 * selection (include/exclude) by categories or groups (e.g. iCloud)
 * upload of contact pictures to display them on the FRITZ!Fon (handling see below)
-* automatically preserves quickDial and vanity attributes of phone numbers set in FRITZ!Box Web GUI.
-Works without config.
-(Hint: If you used the old way of configuring your CardDav server with X-FB-QUICKDIAL /X-FB-VANITY, then your old config is respected and this new automatic feature is skipped).
 * automatically preserves internal numbers (e.g. if you use [Gruppenruf](https://avm.de/service/fritzbox/fritzbox-7490/wissensdatenbank/publication/show/1148_Interne-Rufgruppe-in-FRITZ-Box-einrichten-Gruppenruf/))
-* if more than nine phone numbers are included, the contact will be divided into a corresponding number of phonebook entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
+* if more than nine phone numbers are included, the contact will be divided into a corresponding number of phone book entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
 * phone numbers are sorted by type.
 The order of the conversion values ('phoneTypes') determines the order in the phone book entry
-* the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
+* the contact's UID of the CardDAV server is added to the phone book entry (not visible in the FRITZ!
 Box GUI)
 * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
 Works without config.
 These data are saved separately in the internal FRITZ!Box memory under `../FRITZ/mediabox/Atrributes.csv` from loss.
-The legacy way of configuring your CardDav server with X-FB-QUICKDIAL/X-FB-VANITY is no longer supported.
 * generates an image with keypad and designated quickdial numbers (2-9), which can be uploaded to designated handhelds (see details below)

 Additonal with this version (fork):

 * specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail (see wiki for handling details).
+* converting vanity names to quickdial alias, so the keypad image could become more specific (e.g. '**8OMA' becomes 'Oma' instead of 'Hilde')
-* specify with `fritzadr` if fax numbers should be extracted from the phonebook and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)
+* specify with `fritzadr` if fax numbers should be extracted from the phone book and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)
+* specify with `path` in `jfritz` if the phone book should be stored in jFritz format (XML) there

   **Have a look in the [wiki](https://github.com/BlackSenator/carddav2fb/wiki) for further information!**